lexpeachy/graphql-social-feed/README.md

 # GraphQL Social Feed Backend

 A **scalable social media feed backend** built with **Django, PostgreSQL, and GraphQL (Graphene-Django)**.
-This project simulates the backend of a social media platform, focusing on **flexible querying, real-time interactions, and high-performance database design**.
+This project simulates the backend of a social media platform, focusing on **flexible querying and high-performance database design**.

 ---